UPSC Mains General Studies Paper – 1 Mains 2022

 Conclusion:

-This trend is reshaping the economic and social landscape of many countries and is likely to have a significant impact on future trends in consumer behaviour and business strategies.
+This trend is reshaping the economic and social landscape of many countries and is likely to have a significant impact on future trends in consumer behavior and business strategies.